-The decision of the case 2021 FC 723, requested by the Office of the Privacy Commissioner of Canada (OPC), is ruled by the Federal Court of Canada.
-The Court ruled that the Personal Information Protection and Electronic Documents Act (PIPEDA) applies to search engine results, and dismissed the arguments of Google that the search engine results do not fall within the scope of the Act because the search service is not a commercial activity.
-In addition, the Court denied the use of PIPEDA’s journalism exception for Google, because Google does not control the content of search results and therefore is not a publisher.
-The case will go back to the OPC to establish whether Google violated PIPEDA.
+On 8 July 2021, in decision 2021 FC 723, the Federal Court of Canada ruled on a case brought at the request of the Office of the Privacy Commissioner of Canada (OPC).
+The Court held that the Personal Information Protection and Electronic Documents Act (PIPEDA) applies to search engine results and rejected Google’s argument that its search service does not constitute a commercial activity.
+The Court also found that Google cannot rely on PIPEDA’s journalism exception, since it does not control the content of the search results and is therefore not a publisher.
+Following this ruling, the matter was returned to the OPC to determine whether Google had in fact violated PIPEDA.

 Original source